jjarokergc/puppet-drawio/README.md

 The module depends on `puppetlabs-java` and `puppetlabs-tomcat` modules.
 This module implements its own systemd-based management of the tomcat instance which bypasses the Tomcat scripts (e.g. catalina.sh) in favor of directly running Tomcat in Java.

 SSL offloading, caching and security (such as ModSecurity firewall) is provided by an Nginx reverse proxy to the drawio Tomcat instance via an HTTP connector.
 The Nginx reverse proxy is not part of this module.

 A yaml data file, in the form of Puppet hiera, is used for data lookup, which specifies source location (and version) for downloading, database configuration, nginx configuration and php setup.

  Tested Configuration

-* DrawIO 16.5.3
+* DrawIO 15.7.4, 16.5.3, 16.5.6
 * Tomcat 10.0.16
 * Java openjdk 11.0.13

+## Upgrading

+Upgrading is achieved through the yaml file located in either the user-specific `control_repo\data\nodes\[node-name].yaml` or the module-default file `data\common.yaml`.

+Tomcat versions are changed using the configuration parameter `drawio::install[tomcat][version]`.
+This will install the requested version and update various settings.

+Drawio versions are changed using the configuration parameter `drawio::install[drawio][version]`.
+The requested version will be downloaded and unpacked.
+The Tomcat instance will point to the new version and the various settings (such as pre- and post-configuration scripts) will be updated and the drawio systemd service restarted.

 ## Main Requirements